Approvals

 print(tall_shapes.open())

-The result is that the recorded script will be placed in a JSON-formatted script file named tall-shapes.json.
-The user can now upload this file using the Portal to obtain approval.
+The result is that the recorded script will be placed in a .recording script file named tall-shapes.recording.
+The user can now upload this file using the platform to obtain approval.

 Note

 Scripts are always approved to be executed by a designated analyst, that holds a secret analyst key.
-When using the Portal to approve scripts, the Portal will use the analyst key that is stored inside the Portal itself.
+When using the platform to approve scripts, the platform will use the analyst key that is stored inside the platform itself.

-If the analyst has interactively designed their analysis using a Jupyter notebook using the design environment, and they are satisfied with it, they can record the script by inserting cd.script.record() at the top of their analysis.
+If the analyst has interactively designed their analysis using a Jupyter notebook in the design mode, and they are satisfied with it, they can record the script by inserting cd.script.record() at the top of their analysis.
 At the bottom, the put the command cd.script.save(filename).

-Note, after starting to record a script, it is important that all commands are executed in the same order as they will be executed later in the production environment.
+Note, after starting to record a script, it is important that all commands are executed in the same order as they will be executed later in the authorized mode.
 That’s why we recommend using the “Run all” command in a notebook: this ensures all cells are executed top to bottom.

-Recording a script produces a .json formatted script file.
-Using the Portal, the analyst can upload their JSON and request approval.
+Recording a script produces a .recording script file.
+Using the platform, the analyst can upload their recording and request approval.

 Once the script has been approved, the analyst will obtain a digitally signed version of the script file.
 The analyst can then perform the analysis: